Bamberg witch trials: Outbreak

+Maria Anna Junius, a nun in a convent in Bamberg (whose father, Johannes Junius, would later be executed himself for witchcraft), wrote in her chronicle that: "a loud cry went up in the city...people where frighetened to death as they awoke to find that an unnatural night frost had killed off all the fruit trees, rendered the ground as hard as stone and put pain to the grain harvest.
+Our Prince [the Prince Bishop] was furious".

-The exact cause of the witch trials of 1626-1631 is not entirely clear due to incomplete documentation.
-In May 1626, frost destroyed the harvest in the entire region.
-Citizens started to send in petitions to the authorities demanding to know why witches and wizards had caused the frost, and the Prince Bishop issued an investigation.
-A woman was arrested and confessed to have caused the frost by use of witchcraft.
+Citizens started to send petitions to the authorities demanding to know why witches and wizards had caused the frost, and the Prince Bishop issued an investigation.
+A local woman named Katharina Merckhlerin was arrested, and in November 1626 she confessed to having caused the frost by use of witchcraft.

 Legal process

-A special Witch Commission was organized with the task to handle all cases of witchcraft and used special prosecutors, such as the famed doctor Schwarzkonz of Eichstätt.
+A special Witch Commission was organized with the task of handling all cases of witchcraft and used special prosecutors, such as the famed doctor Schwarzkonz of Eichstätt.
 A ban was issued prohibiting all criticism of the trials by use of whipping and banishment.
 The Prince-Bishop was supported in his persecutions by his assisting Bishop, the theologian Friedrich Förner, who had assisted the preceding Bishops in their witch trials.
 The Witch Commission used torture without any of the restrictions regulated by the Constitutio Criminalis Carolina.

-The accused were tortured to confess maleficia (harmful magic); flying; participating in a Witches' Sabbath (in Bamberg often called "witches' dance"); sexual intercourse with Satan or with a lower ranked male or female demon; and to have desecrated a sacred object.
-When the accused had confessed their own guilt, torture was applied to make them named their accomplices or other people they had seen attending the Witches' Sabbath.
+The accused were tortured to confess maleficia (harmful magic); flying; participating in a Witches' Sabbath (in Bamberg often called "witches' dance"); sexual intercourse with Satan or with a lower ranked male or female demon; and having desecrated a sacred object.
+When the accused had confessed their own guilt, torture was applied to make them name their accomplices or other people they had seen attending the Witches' Sabbath.
 Those who had been named as accomplices were arrested in turn and tortured to name new accomplices, which caused the witch trial to expand rapidly in the number of arrests and executions, especially since the Witch Commission did not discriminate as to which names to accept but arrested men and women of all ages and classes indiscriminately.
 In 1627, the prisoners had reached such numbers that the Prince-Bishop constructed a special witches prison, Malefizhaus or Drudenhaus, to house them all.

 Cases and accused

-Typical for both the Bamberg witch trials as well as the parallel witch trials in Würzburg, members of the elite were arrested after having been named by working-class people under torture, a phenomenon which would normally not have happened in modern society had the process had been about a different crime.
+Typical for both the Bamberg witch trials as well as the parallel witch trials in Würzburg, members of the elite were arrested after having been named by working-class people under torture, a phenomenon which would normally not have happened in early modern society had the process been about a different crime.
 Würzburg and Bamberg differed in that, in Würzburg, many members of the clerical elite were arrested, and a large number of children were among the accused, while Bamberg focused on secular adult elites.
-Many of the accused came from the class Bamberg officials and public servants, who would not normally have been arrested after having been accused by members of the working classes.
+Many of the accused came from the class Bamberg officials and public servants, who would not normally have been arrested after having been accused by members of the working class.